 We applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, participation on steering committees, development services, and manufacturing and supply services, could be accounted for separately or as a single unit of accounting.
 We determined that these obligations represent a single unit of accounting and will recognize revenue as product is supplied to Actavis.
-Therefore, we have recorded \$3.8 million of total billed and billable milestones and development expenses related to the Actavis agreement as deferred revenue as of June 30, 2015 and December 31, 2014, of which \$0.1 million is classified as short term as of June 30, 2015 related to revenue we expect to recognize in the first half of 2016.
+Therefore, we have recorded \$4.0 million of total billed and billable milestones and development expenses related to the Actavis agreement as deferred revenue as of both March 31, 2016 and December 31, 2015.
+We expect to recognize this revenue over the ten year period that begins after Actavis' first sale of applicable product under the Actavis agreement.

-Financial Obligations Related to the License and Development of MM-398
+Financial Obligations Related to the License and Development of ONIVYDE

-In September 2005, Hermes BioSciences, Inc., or Hermes, which we acquired in October 2009, entered into a license agreement with PharmaEngine, under which PharmaEngine received an exclusive license to research, develop, manufacture and commercialize MM-398 in Europe and certain countries in Asia.
-In May 2011, we entered into a new agreement with PharmaEngine, which we refer to as the PharmaEngine agreement, under which we reacquired all previously licensed rights for MM-398, other than rights to commercialize MM-398 in Taiwan.
-As a result, prior to entering into the Baxalta agreement, we had the exclusive right to commercialize MM-398 in all territories in the world, except for Taiwan, where PharmaEngine has an exclusive commercialization right.
+In September 2005, Hermes BioSciences, Inc., or Hermes, which we acquired in October 2009, entered into a license agreement with PharmaEngine under which PharmaEngine received an exclusive license to research, develop, manufacture and commercialize ONIVYDE in Europe and certain countries in Asia.
+In May 2011, we entered into a new agreement with PharmaEngine, which we refer to as the PharmaEngine agreement, under which we reacquired all previously licensed rights for ONIVYDE, other than rights to commercialize ONIVYDE in Taiwan.
+As a result, we had the exclusive right to commercialize ONIVYDE in all territories in the world, except for Taiwan, where PharmaEngine has an exclusive commercialization right.
 Upon entering into the May 2011 agreement with PharmaEngine, we paid PharmaEngine a \$10.0 million upfront license fee.
-In addition, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of MM-398, which occurred and was paid in the first quarter of 2012.
+In addition, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of ONIVYDE, which occurred and was paid in the first quarter of 2012.

 On September 22, 2014, we amended the PharmaEngine agreement to redefine sublicense revenue and reduce the portion of sublicense revenue that we are required to pay to PharmaEngine.
 As a result of this amendment, we made a \$7.0 million milestone payment to PharmaEngine.
-Additionally, as a result of this amendment, a previously contingent \$5.0 million milestone payment was paid to PharmaEngine on April 30, 2015.
+Additionally, as a result of this amendment, a previously contingent \$5.0 million milestone payment was paid in the second quarter of 2015.
 Prior to the amendment of the PharmaEngine agreement, this milestone payment was contingent upon the award of certain specified regulatory designations.
-These milestone payments were recognized as research and development expense during September 2014.
+These milestone payments were recognized as research and development expense during the year ended December 31, 2014.